POK and the future of digital credentials: trust, purpose and real impact

 A Clear Purpose: Employability and Social Mobility

 This is not an aspirational phrase.
-It is the engine behind everything we do.
+It is the engine behind everything POK does.

 It means:

-- that we seek to improve the real employability of millions of people;
+• seeking to improve the real employability of millions of people

-- that we help institutions innovate and adapt to what’s coming;
+• helping institutions innovate and adapt to what's coming

-- that we promote upskilling and reskilling as real pathways for growth;
+• promoting upskilling and reskilling as real pathways for growth

-At POK we use an idea that has become part of our identity:
+POK uses an idea that has become part of its identity:

 "We manufacture screws for the machines of the future."